Here are some tips to make sure your spending stays in control while out food shopping.

 Look out for yellow stickers and check out the reduced section to see if you can snap up a bargain.
 Some supermarkets start reducing items nearing their sell-by date in the evening – so it may be worth doing your food shop a bit later in the day if you’re able to.

-Shop around at different food stores and even try different aisles in the supermarket to find the best deals.
-You’ll often see buy-one-get-one-free deals, special offers and bulk buy discounts, but there are also savings to be made on own brand products.
+Shop around at different food stores and try different aisles in the supermarket to find the best deals.
+You’ll often see 2-for-1 deals, special offers and bulk buy discounts.
+There are also savings to be made on own brand products.

 If you live in a share house or halls, see if any of your roommates want to split the cost of bulk buy items or deals.

 Coupons can be a good way to help bring down the cost of your shopping.
 You may be able to find coupons to use online, or in any flyers sent out by shops.

 Some supermarkets may have loyalty cards you can use which build up points and convert into coupons.

 If you can’t trust yourself to stay away from impulse buys and other items, try doing your food shop online.

 You’ll be able to follow your shopping list without straying and you can do it all from the comfort of your home.
 You may need to pay for delivery of your shopping, so make sure to factor that into your budget.